|To enlarge any of the smaller thumbnails anywhere below please click on the pictures. Refresh/Reload to ensure the latest image and entry.|

 I will likely continue to maintain this site on a smaller scale or maybe find a newer format.
 But the light at the end of the tunnel is fading.
 A singular laptop and hopefully too a smaller, simpler, and lighter camera bag is almost a certainty in my future.

 For now I'm back to shooting (.jpg Fine) as both computers can still handle editing lighter files in a reasonable time flow.
-Shooting RAW files with pro level cameras (and 4 lenses) gives far superior results but at this point in my life I no longer cherish the overall commitment that accompanies putting the site and everything else it entails.
+Shooting RAW files with pro level cameras (and 4 lenses) give far superior results but at this point in my life I no longer cherish the overall commitment that accompanies keeping the site and everything else it entails all together and working smoothly.
 Especially with programs crashing and very lengthy sessions waiting while trying to sort through and edit even a small number of RAW picture files.
 In a few words the current wait time to sort and then work the photos is hugely onerous.
 In addition to all this the replacement cost for computers and updating my older photog gear is way up there.
 Plus, I'm actually enjoying the extra free time away from on-going site (old & outdated HTML) maintenance, and not having to transport and lug about whatever the rather large bulk of cameras and accessories needed for the day, week, or time away.
 And the difficulty with away from home uploads when the WIFI connection is motel/rental grade…

 That said I still love capturing a moment with a camera.
 And for that still stimulating challenge and joy I will photog on and continue to post any good shots that come that comes my way.